ngi-automation/thruplex/README.md

 ### Configure ###
 #### Labware and and liquid class definitions ####
-Use the import feature in VWorks from `File › Import`in the toolbar and select the `thruplex-labware-liquids.vzp` file included.
+Use the import feature in VWorks from `File › Import`in the toolbar and select the `all_labware_liquids.vzp` file included.
 See the [VWorks Knowledge Base][import] for more information.

 #### Device files ####
 Device files and profiles are system specific and will not be provided.
 The "standard" Bravo configuration is used in the ThruPLEX protocols: